semgrep/semgrep-docs/docs/deepsemgrep.md

 1. Submit your email using the [DeepSemgrep beta form](https://semgrep.dev/deep-semgrep-beta).
 1. Follow the steps and instructions in the email you receive from the Semgrep team and schedule a product demo.

-After product demo, you'll receive a new custom ruleset!
+After your product demo, you'll get access to a new ruleset!
 Follow the instructions below to get your findings.

 :::info Prerequisite
 - Local installation of Semgrep CLI.
 See [Getting started with Semgrep CLI](/getting-started) to install Semgrep CLI.